lammps/lammps/doc/src/write_data.rst

 :doc:`read_data <read_data>` command for details).
 For example, this option excludes sections for user-created per-atom properties from :doc:`fix property/atom <fix_property_atom>`.

+The *nolabelmap* keyword requests that the default label map should not be written to the data file (see the Type Label sections of :doc:`read_data <read_data>` command for details).

 The *pair* keyword lets you specify in what format the pair coefficient information is written into the data file.
 If the value